sumeyyebas/AIGraphAugmentation/README.md

 ## Graph Classification

 Graph classification algorithms are implemented to evaluate the generated synthetic graphs.
 The `datasets` folder contains subfolders for different experiments.
 Currently, it includes experiments on the COLLAB dataset, with variations b (raw-data), c (w/ Real), exp_1 (w/ Gen.) and e (test data).
+Graphs should be in files named "graphs.pt" in the corresponding directory.

 Experiments `exp1` and `exp2` include augmented data.
 You can modify the `config.txt` file to adjust hyperparameters and set up different experiments.
 Test data will always be the folder `e`.